nexiality/documentation/userguide/UnderstandingProjectStructure.md

 1. `.meta/project.id`:<br/>
    <a name="project.id"></a>
    Technically, this is not a required file.
-It helps to keep all instances of the same project on using the same name, and thus easier to manage across people and teams.
+It helps to keep all instances of the same project on using the same name, and thus easier to manage across participants and teams.
 Let's further understand the underlying problem via an example.
 Suppose John checks out `ProjectA` from the source code repository (say, GIT) to a local directory, `C:\projects\ProjectA` but Sam checks out the same project to a local directory `C:\projects\MyProject`.
    In addition, Amy checks out a _different_ project locally, also as `C:\projects\MyProject`.<br/>